 General announcements are made daily.
-In a large school such as Jackson, it is important to listen attentively so as not to miss either current news or opportunities which may add to your involvement in the school community.
+In a large school such as A.Y.
+Jackson, it is important to listen attentively so as not to miss either current news or opportunities which may add to your involvement in the school community.

-If you wish to make an announcement on behalf of an organization and/or club, complete the green sheet provided at the front desk in the Main Office.
+If you wish to make an announcement on behalf of an organization and/or club, you must have it vetted by a supervising staff member.
 Keep your message brief and to the point.
-Obtain signed permission from your staff sponsor and hand it in to the office well before the first period in the morning.
-Announcements will be posted in the Cafeteria on the Announcements Bulletin Board/Message Screen, and/or on A.Y.J.
-Academic Works - School Announcements @ http://aw.tdsb.on.ca.
+Please ensure that you submit your message well before the first period in the morning.
+Announcements will be posted on Brightspace.

-To post announcements on our Main Foyer announcement (TV) monitor, create a visually attractive/interactive PowerPoint slide, and once approved by your Staff Advisor, ask them to e-mail it, (camera ready), to Computers/IT Department.
-Be sure to let the Computers/IT Department know when you would like it posted and for how long.
+To post announcements on our Main Foyer announcement (TV) monitor, create a visually attractive/interactive PowerPoint slide, and once approved by your Staff Advisor, ask them to e-mail it, (camera ready), to Mike.Stevens@tdsb.on.ca or visit the library.
+Be sure to let Mr. Stevens know when you would like it posted and for how long.